 The interim halfway house between a motorcycle and a car, the Isetta "bubble car", which BMW bought from Iso in Italy using a 250 cc and then 300 cc motorcycle engine, had kept the company going through 1955 and 1956, but sales were dropping off as the economy improved.

 A larger version, but still the same basic shape with the quirky door across the front, but holding 4 proper seats, more properly a 4 wheel car, and with a 600 cc engine (the BMW 600) had not captured the imagination and sold slowly.

 BMW's Austrian importer had taken the 600 to the Micholetti styling studio in Italy who produced an attractive 2 door sporty coupe design.
 BMW's in house team created a 2 door saloon from this and launched them at the August 1959 German Motor Show to great success.

 But it was too little and too late.
 The banks had heard all this before and were no longer prepared to take the risk.

-The shareholder's resolution was not voted on thanks to delaying tactics and the meeting adjourned.
+The shareholder's resolution to sell BMW at half book price to Daimler-Benz (who only wanted the real estate) was not voted on thanks to delaying tactics and the meeting adjourned.